AMC Networks’ Profit Drops 35% Due to Challenging Ad Market and Decrease in Affiliate Business

 TheWrap Illustration

-AMC Networks posted disappointing earnings results during the company’s third quarter of 2024.
-Net income per share came in at $0.93, a 35% drop from the $1.44 the company reported in 2023.
-Though the network saw gains in streaming and content licensing, a “challenging” advertising market and dropping affiliate revenues led to the results.
+AMC Networks posted disappointing earnings results during the company’s third quarter of 2024, as both revenues and profits slipped.
+Net income slid 35% to $41.4 million from $63.4 million in 2023.
+Though the network saw gains in streaming and content licensing, the company said a “challenging” advertising market and falling affiliate revenues led to the results.

 Here are the top-line results:

-Revenue: $599.6 million, down 5.9% year over, compared to an estimated $597.9 million expected by analysts surveyed by Zacks Investment Research.
+Revenue: $599.6 million, down 5.9% year over but higher than $597.9 million expected by analysts surveyed by Zacks Investment Research.

-Subscribers: Streaming subscribers increased 5% year over year to 11.8 million.
+Subscribers: Increased 5% year over year to 11.8 million.

 There were some positives.
 Content licensing revenues increased 31% year over year and hit $81 million.
-This was connected to AMC branded shows being made available to stream on Netflix thanks to the licensing agreement between the two companies.
-Additionally, streaming revenues increased 7% to $152 million during this period due to year-over-year subscriber growth and price increases.
-Speaking of subscribers, AMC+ increased its subscriber base by 5% to 11.8 million total.
+This was connected to AMC-branded shows being made available to stream on Netflix thanks to a licensing agreement.
+Additionally, streaming revenues increased 7% to $152 million during the period due to year-over-year subscriber growth and price increases.
+And AMC+ increased its subscriber base by 5% to 11.8 million total.

 Comments